xxlong0/Wonder3D/README.md

 cd ./instant-nsr-pl
 bash run.sh output_folder_path scene_name
 ```
+Our generated normals and color images are defined in orthographic views, so the reconstructed mesh is also in orthographic camera space.
+If you use MeshLab to view the meshes, you can click `Toggle Orthographic Camera` in `View` tab.

 ## Citation
 If you find this repository useful in your project, please cite the following work. :)